Lung Cancer

 • Mediastinoscopy

-When lung cancer is localized, surgery is possible, and patients can be cured in a high percentage of cases.
+When lung cancer is localised, a surgical approach is possible and the patient can be cured in a high percentage of cases.

 • Pneumonectomy: removal of the entire lung.

-• Segmentectomy or wedge resection: removal of part of a lobe; performed on patients with diminished pulmonary function.
+• Segmentectomy or wedge resection: removal of part of a lobe.
+It is performed in patients with impaired respiratory function.

-In cases where the disease has spread upon diagnosis, surgery may also be a valid therapeutic strategy in certain cases, i.e. when there is a limited number of metastases, good control of the primary tumor, and if the patient is a good candidate for surgery.
+In cases of disseminated disease at diagnosis, surgery may also be a valid therapeutic strategy in selected cases: limited number of metastases, control of the primary tumour and operability of the patient.

-Robotic surgery consists of removing the pulmonary nodule through small incisions through which the robot's instruments are introduced.
-Thanks to robotic surgery, the surgeon performs the surgery through incisions that do not exceed one centimeter.
+Robotic surgery involves removing the lung nodule through small incisions through which the robot's instruments are inserted.
+Thanks to robotic surgery, the surgeon performs the surgery through incisions of no more than one centimetre.

 It is a minimally invasive surgery that allows us to perform operations that are much less aggressive for the patient, with a faster recovery, fewer complications and greater safety.

-The use of the surgical robot allows greater precision, better vision and optimization of the treatment.
-It eliminates the surgeon's hand tremors and provides a 10x magnification vision.
+The use of the surgical robot allows for greater precision, better vision and optimisation of the treatment.
+It eliminates the trembling of the surgeon's hands and provides a 10x magnification view.

-The Clinic applies accelerated recovery protocols (ERAS) that seek to reduce pain, hospital stay and the appearance of possible complications associated with surgery.
-Through the multidisciplinary work of the specialists, highly trained in the latest advances available, the patient will experience an accelerated recovery that will allow him to resume his daily life more easily.
+The Clínica Universidad de Navarra applies accelerated recovery protocols (ERAS) that seek to reduce pain, hospital stay and the appearance of possible complications associated with surgery.
+Through the multidisciplinary work of the specialists, who are highly trained in the latest advances available, the patient will experience an accelerated recovery that will allow them to resume their day-to-day life more easily.

-• Adjuvant therapy: after a complete surgery in patients who have been operated on and cured.
+• Adjuvant treatment: after complete surgery in operated and cured patients.

-• Neoadjuvant therapy: prior to possible surgical resection with the aim of reducing tumor size.
+• Neoadjuvant treatment: prior to possible surgical resection with the aim of reducing the size of the tumour.

-• Palliative therapy: in the context of diseases that have spread.
+• Palliative treatment: in the context of disseminated disease.

-The Hospital has a Palliative Care Service recognized by the European Society for Medical Oncology as a center of excellence providing comprehensive care to patients in association with their medical treatment so their chances of survival and quality of life are maximized.
+The Clínica Universidad de Navarra has a Palliative Medicine Service, recognised by the European Society of Medical Oncology (ESMO) as a centre of excellence providing comprehensive care to patients in association with their medical treatment to maximise their survival and quality of life.

 Radiation therapy may be used as a combination treatment with chemotherapy for: